stefansundin/rssbox/README.md

 Go to the [Facebook developer website](https://developers.facebook.com/) and create an app.
 Copy your app id and secret.

 Facebook live hax: After a live stream has ended, trying to access the stream via playlist.m3u8 will still give you a list of .ts files, however the domain is `interncache-prn.fbcdn.net` which doesn't resolve.
 However, if you edit your `/etc/hosts` file and point that domain to the IP of `origincache-prn.fbcdn.net`, you can watch the video again (use `dig origincache-prn.fbcdn.net +short`).
 This only works for a couple of days after the live event.

-#### Instagram

-Go to the [Instagram developer website](https://www.instagram.com/developer/) and create a client.
-Copy your client id and secret.

 #### SoundCloud